Learning Dense Representations of Phrases at Scale: Analysis

-Table~\ref{tab:piqa-ablation} shows the ablation result of our model on SQuAD.
-We observe that not sharing phrase and question encoders ({Share} = \xmark) and using the full output dimension ({Split} = \xmark) together improves the performance by 2\%.
-Using a stronger pre-trained LM SpanBERT leads to another 1.3\% improvement.
-Augmenting training set with generated questions ({QG} = \cmark) and performing distillation from query-dependent models ({Distill} = \cmark) further improves performance up to EM = 78.3.
-We also attempt adding the generated questions to the training of the query-dependent model and only find a 0.3\% improvement (SpanBERT-base), which validates our hypothesis that data sparsity is a bottleneck for query-agnostic models.
+\paragraph{Ablation of phrase representations.} Table~\ref{tab:piqa-ablation} shows the ablation result of our model on SQuAD.
+Upon our choice of architecture, augmenting training set with generated questions ({QG} = \cmark) and performing distillation from cross-attention models ({Distill} = \cmark) improve performance up to EM = 78.3.
+We attempted adding the generated questions to the training of the SpanBERT-QA model but find a 0.3\% improvement, which validates that data sparsity is a bottleneck for query-agnostic models.